sambarza/cheshire-cat-ai-docs/mkdocs/quickstart/stopping-the-cat.md

 ## Stopping the Cat

-When you're done using the Cat, stop the terminal by clicking on it and press `CTRL + c`.
+When you're done using the Cat, stop the terminal by clicking on it and press `CTRL + C`.
 Then, run the command:

 ```bash
 docker-compose down